mysterious-ranger301/SPL/README.txt

 with Py2).
 What this module does, is it lets your program open files with their appropriate apps.
 For example, you say spl.Open('Test.txt'), Python will open that file in, say, notepad.
-For macOSX users, I have a version for macOS, but most of the features rely on command line, so you'll have to download and edit for youself.
+For macOSX users, I have a version for macOS, but most of the features rely on Windows, and only Windows, so you'll have to download and edit for youself.
 And as for Linux, sadly I couldn't get the linux version working, so you'll have to replicate it yourself :( Another feature is you can use the command line with this module.
 Say you type: